puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

 # TypeScript

-A `TypeScript` library is provided instead of `JavaScript` due to the enhanced features and ease of use `TypeScript` provides over plain `JavaScript`.
+A TypeScrpt library is provided instead of JavaScript due to the enhanced features and ease of use TypeScrpt provides over plain JavaScript.

 Continuing from `get_registry(registry_file_path)` example: